 Transfer Credit Evaluation

-Our dedicated Transfer Team will facilitate your transition to Mercy College while maximizing the transfer of credits from your prior academic experience.
+Our dedicated Transfer Team will facilitate your transition to Mercy University while maximizing the transfer of credits from your prior academic experience.
 We will show you exactly how your transfer credits apply to your intended major and a PACT Mentor will assist in mapping out a semester by semester plan through graduation.

 Credit evaluations are completed at the time of application based on all college transcripts received by the Office of Admissions.
 Preliminary, unofficial credit evaluations may be obtained by prospective transfer students.

 All final official transcripts for courses taken prior to attending Mercy must be submitted within the first semester.
 For detailed transfer policies please see the Undergraduate Catalog.

 The Office of Admissions, in consultation with the appropriate academic departments, is responsible for awarding transfer credit.
 Your transcript will be evaluated on a course-by-course basis by a member of our Transfer Team to determine course equivalencies.